Look for the name and

 Clouds were eaten by the small Arowanas.

-larger fish.
-Silver Arowanas have been seen
+fish.
+Silver Arowanas have been seen leaping

-trees.
-African Arowanas will survive and grow
+African Arowanas will survive and grow on the

-a filter-feeder, and feeding filter-feeding
+and feeding filter-feeding fish in aquariums

-fish in aquariums is usually very difficult.
+is usually very difficult.
+Click

 here for general information about feeding

-until they were acclimated and ready to be shipped
+weeks, until they were acclimated and ready

-hand experience about compatible tank mates
+have much first hand experience about compatible

-for Arowanas.
-Arowanas are often seen in large
+tank mates for Arowanas.
+Arowanas are often

-aquariums with large Plecostomus Catfish, large
+seen in large aquariums with large Plecostomus

-active Cichlids, large Catfish, and large Tinfoil
+Catfish, large active Cichlids, large Catfish,

 here to read more about several other groups